When should I refinance?

 I’ve been late a couple of times on my credit card bills.
 Does this mean I will have to pay a higher interest rate?

 Not necessarily.
 If you have been late less than three times in the past year, and the payments were no more than 30 days late, you probably have a pretty good chance at getting a commercial property loan at a competitive interest rate.
-Lenders guidelines will vary, but most lenders will excuse a couple of minor ‘late-pays’ as long as the borrower can provide a reasonable excuse explaining them (i.e. job transition, illness).
+Lenders guidelines will vary, but most lenders will excuse a couple of minor “late-pays.”
+This assumes that the borrower can provide a reasonable excuse when explaining them (i.e. job transition, illness).
 If the late-pays were 60+ days late and cannot be explained, you may have to settle for a higher interest rate.
 Of course, the higher your credit score, the more smoothly the entire commercial loan process will go!

 How can I find the best deal?

 When comparison shopping among mortgage professionals, remember that a lender can structure financing for a borrower several different ways.
-A lender can charge higher fees and offer a low interest rate while another may charge a slightly higher interest rate with lower fees.
-In order to make an ‘apples to apples’ comparison between lenders, ask each lender what their interest rate is for a zero discount point loan (based on a 30 or 60 day lock period).
-Then ask each lender what they charge for an origination fee, as well as any other fees they typically charge for a loan, (i.e. broker, processing, underwriting).
+A lender can charge higher fees and offer a low-interest rate.
+While another may charge a slightly higher interest rate with lower fees.
+In order to make an “apples to apples” comparison between lenders, ask each lender what their interest rate is for a zero-discount point loan (based on a 30- or 60-day lock period).
+Then ask each lender what they charge for an origination fee.
+And ask them about any other fees they typically charge for a loan, (i.e. broker, processing, underwriting).
 A reputable lender will not hesitate in answering these questions.

 Should I choose the lender with the lowest interest rate and costs?

-There are primarily two things to consider when choosing one mortgage professional over another: the quality of service being provided and the cost of services provided.
-Quality of service is especially important to those who have never purchased a commercial property, or do not have the detailed expertise it takes to fund a commercial property financing task.
+You should consider the primary two things to when choosing one mortgage professional over another.
+Consider the quality of service being provided and the cost of services provided.
+Quality of service is especially important to those who have never purchased a commercial property.
+Or they do not have the detailed expertise it takes to fund a commercial property financing task.
 When comparing mortgage professionals, ask each one several questions before you fill out any loan application.
 A good lender should be able to get you through the financing process leaving you confident that you made a sound financial decision.
 If after a few questions and a brief conversation you do not feel comfortable with the mortgage professional, simply call someone else.